OpenStack VPS For WHMCS

 |To restore a VPS from backup, simply press the 'Restore' button next to it.|

-As you may notice on the following screen, presented earlier the 'First Backup' backup was replaced with the created manually 'New Backup' and then 'Second Backup' with the one created automatically.
+As you may notice on the following screen, presented earlier 'First Backup' has been replaced with the created manually 'New Backup' and then 'Second Backup' with the one created automatically.

 |One of the most interesting functionality is a noVNC console where your clients can remotely manage their server.|

 To access it, simply click on the 'Console' button.

 |noVNC is a browser based VNC client.
 It was implemented using HTML5 Canvas and WebSockets.|